Diarrhea by E. coli affects mainly lactating piglets, causing high mortality.

 - Flooring in bad shape.

-- Bad hygiene of pens, associated to a bad drainage.
+- Bad hygiene of pens, especially associated to bad drainage.

 - Bad hygiene measures between groups.